 Oh yeah.
 Also, in case there’s any doubt: as irreverent as I am towards the personal space and privacy of others (one time i accidentally joined a stranger inside what turned out to be a single-use restroom), there are some things, like HIPAA (and boys who do ballet), that you just don’t mess with.

 The words alone are enough to ice the atmosphere.
-It happens instantly, like flipping a switch.
+It happens instantly, like the turning point of a séance.
 Even the surgeon stops mid-sentence.
-We look up at the flat screen bolted halfway up the mint green operating room wall, and the circulating nurse reads from it without an ounce of enthusiasm, her words blurring into one long string of gibberish.
-We are a room full of scientists, and yet I look around and the whole scene strikes me as oddly ritualistic.
-The surgeon and I are gowned and gloved, standing on either side of the patient with our hands out in front of us, held awkwardly above her swollen belly.
+We look up at the flat screen bolted to the mint green operating room wall, and the circulating nurse reads from it without an ounce of enthusiasm, her words blurring into one long string of gibberish.
+The surgeon and I are gowned and gloved, standing on either side of her with our hands out in front of us, held awkwardly above her swollen belly.
 Blessing it, it would seem.
 Protocol demands sterility, so the room is swimming in every tint of blue, drapes glowing alive from the harsh lighting.
-And all of us, we are silent and attentive, following along with the words that are being chanted, waiting for something, perhaps seeking divine guidance to instruct us on how best to proceed.
+And we are all silent and attentive, following along with the words that are being chanted, waiting for something, or someone, as if seeking guidance from the beyond to instruct us on how best to proceed.

-We delineate our incision with a purple marker.
-At the crease, where her belly folds and reflects over a patch of brown pubic stubble.
+We delineate our incision with a purple marker at the crease where her belly folds and reflects over a patch of brown pubic stubble.
 I hold her stomach up so the surgeon can draw a gentle arc that looks like a smile, and I imagine the boy swimming between my hands, centimeters beneath the surface, breathless and waiting.
-The scrub tech hands the surgeon a scalpel that gleams beneath the overhead lights and I can’t believe we’re bringing a blade so close to her skin—his skin—that we could potentially cut something so new and unbruised.
+The scrub tech hands the surgeon a scalpel that gleams beneath the overhead lights and I can’t believe we’re bringing a blade so close to her skin—his skin—daring to separate two so intimately tied.

 A flash of white.
-Adipose tissue like cotton batting emerges from the incision, released from its epidermal confines.
+Adipose tissue like cotton batting emerges from the incision.
 For a moment I think we’ve torn open a stuffed animal, and then, sleepy vessels stir awake, and it begins to bleed.
 Bright red, pouring out like velvet.
 She cuts deeper, undeterred by the trauma we’re inflicting.
 I dab the area with soft squares of white cloth and watch as blood races along the fibers.

 The surgeon is liberal with the scalpel, to the point where I’m nervous on her behalf.
 Doesn’t she know how sharp that is?
-How irreversible that is?
-Everything it touches melts away, and I think about how long it must have taken to connect everything the first time around.
-Muscle fibers, arteries, veins.
-All weaving together.
-And then, in a single stroke, they’re gone.
+Muscles fibers, arteries, veins all weaving together.
+And then, in a single stroke, gone.
 Regardless, we press on, identifying and dividing the various layers as we tread deeper, inching our way to him.
 At times we use the bovie, frying strings of fascia and fibrotic bands, cauterizing weeping blood vessels.
-It sizzles through tissue with an energetic hum, cooking it brown, then black, then crispy with a metallic sheen.
-I hold the suction close but it doesn’t really make a difference.
+It sizzles through tissue with an energetic hum and pop, cooking it brown, then black, then crispy with a metallic sheen.
+I hold the suction close but it doesn’t make a difference.
 It still smells of burning flesh.
 Like Doritos.
 Cool Ranch.

-After getting through the fat and superficial fascia, we at last reach the rectus abdominis: a long, striated muscle bathed in intra-abdominal fluid, glistening, emanating something between a deep mahogany and a bruised purple.
+After clearing away fat and superficial fascia, we at last reach the rectus abdominis: a long, striated muscle bathed in intra-abdominal fluid, emanating something between a deep mahogany and a bruised purple.
 Unlike everything else we’ve encountered, this seems vital, ostentatiously alive.
-I put my fingers on it and it’s warm through my gloves, which, for some reason, surprises me.
-I’m not sure what I was expecting.
+I put my fingers on it and it’s warm through my gloves.
+It surprises me, how personal this gesture feels.
 The muscle has two bellies, so we find the gap between them and pull.
 Hard.
-The force we use is astonishing.
 I am on one side of the table and the surgeon is on the other, and together we lean back, putting our full body weight against the integrity of this woman’s abs.
 I think about what we’re doing for a second too long and at once feel nauseated.
 What if we rip her apart?
-I don’t even know what that would entail, but the question alone makes my stomach turn.
+The taste of bile creeps up the back of my throat.

-He feels warm and familiar in my hands, like a hug or a handshake.
-His eyes are still closed and his limbs outstretched.
+He feels warm and familiar in my arms, eyes closed and limbs outstretched.
 His hands grasp the air—tiny fingers, tiny fingernails.
 He opens his mouth to reveal a pair of empty gums.
 It’s like he’s still floating in a world of fluid, used to the ease of weightlessness and the darkness of the womb.
-I suction his mouth and nose, which he detests.
-He grimaces, adding even more folds to his brow.
-And then, he cries, and it reaches every corner of the room.
+I suction his mouth and nose, and he grimaces, adding even more folds to his brow.
+But eventually he cries, and it reaches every corner of the room.
 It’s loud and altering, like my ears popped and I realize that I’ve been listening through layers of wool for who knows how long.
 Tension melts away.
 Somebody laughs.
 Time continues and we return.

-We take a minute to breath and watch, looking for any signs of residual bleeding, any last surreptitious trickles of blood.
-Nothing.
-So we wash out her abdomen with saline and prepare to close.
-The surgeon picks up a large plastic ring and waves it around with the flair of a lackluster magician, checking the open abdomen for any misplaced tools.
-Nothing.
-We leave the way we came, closing the various layers behind us.
-For the skin, the surgeon uses a straight needle, the same kind used to darn a pair of socks, and despite everything we’ve just done, this disturbs me.
-But the result is impressive, just a thin grey line, the edges kissed together perfectly, at a glance nothing more than an innocuous fold or slim bruise.
-We cover our closure with stereostrips and fluffy gauze and seal it with clean white bandages.
-I apply pressure while others break everything down around me, tearing down drapes, unhooking the various monitors and tubing, throwing them all indiscriminately into oversized garbage bags.
-With everything gone, I can see the patient, now a new mother.
+Our mission complete, we leave the way we came, closing the various layers that we’d hastily torn through just minutes before.
+For the skin, the surgeon uses a straight needle, the same kind used to darn a pair of socks, and the result is impressive—just a thin grey line, the edges kissed together perfectly, at a glance nothing more than an innocuous fold or slim bruise.
+We cover our closure with clean, white bandages and proceed to break everything down, tearing down drapes, unhooking various monitors and tubing, throwing them all indiscriminately into oversized garbage bags.
+With everything gone, I can see the woman, now a mother.
 Her head is turned away from me and looking at her son.
 His eyes are glued shut from erythromycin drops, but every once in a while he pries them open to reveal curious brown irises.

 I remove my gloves and gown, my mask.
 The operating room is frigid in just my scrubs.
-With help from the nurses, we clean and dress her, sliding her over onto a bed and covering her with warm blankets to stop her shivering.
-I take one last look around the room, now in disarray, a story written on its walls.
-Bloodied debris strewn across the floor, soiled blankets tossed aside and leads left dangling from knee-high monitors, a plastic bucket three quarters full with murky serosanguinous fluid.
-I hold the door open as they wheel her into the recovery room.
+We clean and dress her and I bury her beneath a mountain of warm blankets.
+In the commotion my arm innocently grazes her thigh, but she doesn’t notice.
+Her epidural is still plugged into her spine like a power cord, obliterating all sensation south of her belly button.
+As we leave I take one last look around the room, now in disarray, a story written on its walls: bloodied debris strewn across the floor, soiled blankets tossed aside and leads left dangling from knee-high monitors, a plastic bucket three quarters full with murky serosanguinous fluid.
+I hold the door open so they can wheel her into the recovery room.

-My arm is bent at the elbow to fit inside the basin, careful not to touch the bottom.
-Water splashes and casts abstract art on my scrub top.
-But I don’t care.
-I’m thinking, trying to remember, playing back the events of the past hour: her skin, bowing inwards just slightly, relenting and separating smoothly beneath the blade; the tepid fluid as we break the sac, shallow warmth flowing between my fingers like checking the water of a running bath; and him, the newly born, recently non-existent, unnamed novelty—predated by nothing else in the ever-expanding universe—one hand feeling the gaping sutures of his skull and the other at his ankles, each malleolus like a marble pressed into my palm.
-The entire journey to the center of her, all of it’s there, documented and redundant.
-Except for this.
+It’s not until later, standing in front of the bathroom mirror, that I notice my right forearm—a hazy rhomboid, the size of my thumb and the color of an old penny.
+All blood looks the same once it’s spilled, I hear, but I know this is hers.
+Like I can see the AB+ radiating from it, the maternal antibodies floating within.
+I crouch awkwardly to fit my arm within the sink basin and play back the events of the past hour, trying to recall how such a breach could have gone unnoticed: her skin, bowing inwards, separating smoothly beneath the blade; the tepid fluid as we break the sac, shallow warmth flowing between my fingers like checking the water of a running bath; and him, the newly born, recently non-existent, unnamed novelty—predated by nothing else in the ever-expanding universe—one hand feeling the gaping sutures of his skull and the other at his ankles, each malleolus like a marble pressed into my palm.
+The entire journey to the center of her, all of it’s there except for this.
 This is gone.
 Our singular collision, lost in the blind spot of my memory.
-Maybe at the end, I think, when I was turning her so they could remove the epidural, my elbow dropping just an inch too low.
+Maybe at the end, I think, while I was dressing her, my elbow dropping just an inch too low.
 Maybe, but I’m not sure.

 I turn off the water and inspect my arm closely.
 Not a trace of her remains.
-Water pools into droplets, and fine, dark hairs lay neatly down beneath their own weight.
-There’s a scar on my wrist that I’ve had for so long I only see it half the time—a thick dash from my sister’s marshmallow roasting fork that one summer we camped at Big Sur.
+There’s a scar on my wrist that I’ve had for so long I only notice it every other month, a thick dash from my sister’s marshmallow roasting fork that one summer at Big Sur.
 A bolded hyphen branded along my distal radius when I was twelve or thirteen.
 I vaguely remember the scorch, the chaos around a smoky fire pit beneath ponderosa pines, the sweet relief of the water spigot.
-I don’t remember when I realized that it would scar.
+I don’t remember when I realized it would scar.